NAU-CCL/PMCMC/README.md

 source venv/bin/activate to enter the virtual environment <br>
 pip install -r requirements.txt to install the requirements in the current environment

+#### VSCode
+Press ctrl-shift-p, cmd-shift-p on mac.
+Choose Python:Create Environment, then follow the steps.